-Senate State Government Committee April 30, 2020
+Senate State Government Committee July 23, 2020

 Thank you for the opportunity to submit testimony here today.

-We appreciate the bipartisan spirit in which the General Assembly has approached how best to ensure that every eligible voter can vote in the upcoming primary and general elections.
-While Common Cause Pennsylvania recognizes that we are currently facing unprecedented challenges to our public health and safety and our economy, it is critical that our democracy is upheld, even, or especially, during times of crisis.
+Common Cause Pennsylvania recognizes that we are currently facing unprecedented challenges to our public health and safety.
+However, it is critical that our democracy is upheld, even, or especially, during times of crisis and it is apparent we will still be facing COVID-19 challenges this November.
+While we will provide detailed recommendations below, our primary concern is that these matters are resolved quickly so that voters, advocates, and most, importantly county elections officials can effectively plan for our November election.

 Common Cause Pennsylvania is a nonpartisan good government organization dedicated to holding power accountable to the people.
-On behalf of our 44,000 members across Pennsylvania, we encourage our election officials and lawmakers to consider adopting measures to not only protect the public health of every Pennsylvanian, but also their right to vote in the upcoming Primary and General Elections.
+On behalf of our 36,000 members across Pennsylvania, we encourage our election officials and lawmakers to consider adopting measures to not only protect the public health of every Pennsylvanian, but also their right to vote in the upcoming General Election.